 The Braumeister should be set up before use or before brewing commences on a robust, stable and horizontal base.
-Note that the Braumeister when filled can weigh up to 420 kg and is filled with boiling hot wort.
+Note that when filled the Braumeister can weigh over 1000 kg and is filled with boiling hot wort.
 Recirculatory pumping of the contents during the brewing process assumes that the device is set up horizontally.
 Avoid an unstable, uneven base surface.
 During brewing, the Braumeister must not be moved.
 Keep children and the infirm well away from the device when in use.
-Equally avoid direct sunlight (winch rope may become brittle), as well as extreme temperatures.
+Equally, direct sunlight and extreme temperatures should be avoided.